American History & Cultures Workshop

 Submit a Proposal

-We are currently accepting submissions!
-To submit a proposal, please email the workshop coordinators with a brief abstract, bio, and preferred quarter in which to present.
+We are currently accepting submissions for Spring Quarter 2024!
+To submit a proposal, please email the workshop coordinators with a brief abstract, bio, and preferred month in which to present.